viewtool/I2C_Adapter/RaspberryPi_GCC_USB_PWM_Test/README.md

 # PWM_Test
-An RaspberryPi project to test PWM.
+A RaspberryPi project to test PWM.